v-cakoll/docs.it-it/docs/core/tools/dotnet-list-package.md

 ---
 # <a name="dotnet-list-package"></a>dotnet list package

-**Questo articolo si applica a:** ✔️ .NET Core 2.2 SDK e versioni successive
+**Questo articolo si applica a:** ✔️ .net core 2,2 SDK e versioni successive

 ## <a name="name"></a>Nome